Historic sites in Thessaloniki: a monuments guide

 The Church of Hagios Demetrios and Aristotelous Square represent the spiritual and civic core of the city.
 While the church honors the patron saint from the Byzantine era, the square serves as the modern urban center, blending early 20th-century French design with mid-century construction to anchor the historic sites in Thessaloniki.

 Walking into the Church of Hagios Demetrios feels like stepping back into a time when the city was the second largest in the Byzantine Empire.
-According to Wikipedia, this sanctuary is dedicated to Saint Demetrius and has been recognized on the UNESCO World Heritage List since 1988 as part of the Paleochristian and Byzantine Monuments of Thessaloniki.
+This sanctuary is dedicated to Saint Demetrius and has been recognized on the UNESCO World Heritage List since 1988 as part of the Paleochristian and Byzantine Monuments of Thessaloniki.
 The air inside is heavy with incense and the weight of centuries, contrasting with the bustling streets just outside the doors.
 It is a place where the religious heritage of Greece remains tangible and deeply integrated into the daily rhythm of the locals.

 Just a short walk away, the atmosphere shifts toward the civic grandeur of Aristotelous Square.
-This wide open space was designed by French architect Ernest Hebrard in 1918, though Wikipedia notes that most of the actual construction took place during the 1950s.
+This wide open space was designed by French architect Ernest Hebrard in 1918, though most of the actual construction took place during the 1950s.
 The square acts as a transition point between the old world and the new, where the symmetry of the architecture meets the chaotic energy of the city's cafes and pedestrians.
 The scale of the square is imposing, yet it manages to feel like the city's living room, providing a stark architectural contrast to the ancient brickwork and mosaics found in the nearby Byzantine quarters.